MilesButler2019/CS262_PA1/README.md

 `python Client.py`

-Example Creation of an Account
+## Example Creation of an Account

 `Welcome to the chat server!
-Please type 1 to login or 2 to create an account:` 2 <br>
+Please type 1 to login or 2 to create an account:2 `  <br>
 `Please enter your username: test `<br>
 `Please enter your password: test `<br>
 `Account created successfully hit enter to confirm` <br>